shiwentao00/Pocket2Drug/cross_validation/README.md

 	    ├── smiles
 	    └── pdbqt
 ```

-	Draw the distributions of random and our model.
-Repeat step 7 for the rest validation folds.
+11.Repeat step 10 for the rest validation folds.

 ### Docking
 The docking script has the following steps: